 The Commitments opened for previews at the Palace Theatre from the 21st September with press night on 8th October 2013.
-Performances are Tuesday to Sunday evenings at 7.30pm, with Saturday and Sunday matinees at 3pm.
+Performances are Tuesday to Sunday evenings at 7.30pm, with Saturday matinees at 3pm.
+Sunday shows are at 2:30pm & 7pm.
 The show length is 2 hours and 20 minutes, including one interval.

 Suitable for Children